CitiLogics/CloudBurst/README.md

 # CloudBurst
 A docker-based ensemble water distribution system simulation framework

+# Work in progress
+This is a work in progress.
+The goal is to have a docker-compose file that can be quickly and easily deployed to a properly configured swarm.
+All you have to bring is your analysis script.

 # Containers
-This project uses a few different container types:
+This project uses a few different container types, to be run on 2 different node types:

+Master Node:
 - Redis for job-queueing
-- SimulatorNode (EPANET) for running simulations
 - InfluxDB for collecting results
 - Grafana for visualization
+- Redis Queue Dashboard for visualizing worker node activity

+Swarm Nodes:
+- rq worker -> runs epanet simulation

 The project also uses a script for generating EPANET input files and sending the job descriptions to Redis.
+This script can be run from anywhere you have a Python interpreter.

 ```